-Percent in bottom quarter of high school graduating class 6.9 Percent of total first-time, first-year (freshman) students who submitted high school class rank: 73.7%
+Percent of total first-time, first-year (freshman) students who submitted high school class rank: 54%

 C11.
 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale).
 Report information only for those students from whom you collected high school GPA.